LEARNAcademy/syllabus/Rails-M/02rails_activerecord_relationships.md

 ### Stretch Challenge

 * Using `psql`, add a credit limit to each card
-* Using ActiveRecord in `rails console`, find the total credit extended to the owner with two credit cards
+* Using Active Record in `rails console`, find the total credit extended to the owner with two credit cards